Stanley Kubrick: Napoleon

-Following 2001: A Space Odyssey, Kubrick planned to make a film about the life of Napoleon.
+Following 2001: A Space Odyssey, Kubrick planned to make a film about Napoleon.
 Fascinated by the French leader's life and "self-destruction", Kubrick spent a great deal of time planning the film's development and conducted about two years of research into Napoleon's life, reading several hundred books and gaining access to his personal memoirs and commentaries.
-He tried to see every film about Napoleon and found none of them appealing, including Abel Gance's 1927 film which is generally considered to be a masterpiece, but for Kubrick, a "really terrible" movie.
+He tried to see every film about Napoleon and found none of them appealing, including Abel Gance's 1927 film which is generally considered a masterpiece, but for Kubrick, was a "really terrible" movie.
 LoBrutto states that Napoleon was an ideal subject for Kubrick, embracing Kubrick's "passion for control, power, obsession, strategy, and the military", while Napoleon's psychological intensity and depth, logistical genius and war, sex, and the evil nature of man were all ingredients which deeply appealed to Kubrick.

 Kubrick drafted a screenplay in 1961, and envisaged making a "grandiose" epic, with up to 40,000 infantry and 10,000 cavalry.
 He intended hiring the armed forces of an entire country to make the film, as he considered Napoleonic battles to be "so beautiful, like vast lethal ballets", with an "aesthetic brilliance that doesn't require a military mind to appreciate".
 He wanted them replicated as authentically as possible on screen.
-Kubrick sent research teams to scout for locations across Europe, and commissioned screenwriter and director Andrew Birkin, one of his young assistants on 2001, to the Isle of Elba, Austerlitz, and Waterloo, taking thousands of pictures for his later perusal.
+Kubrick sent research teams to scout for locations across Europe, and commissioned screenwriter and director Andrew Birkin to the Isle of Elba, Austerlitz, and Waterloo, taking thousands of pictures.
 Kubrick approached numerous stars to play leading roles, including Audrey Hepburn for Empress Josephine, a part which she could not accept due to semiretirement.

 British actors David Hemmings and Ian Holm were considered for the lead role of Napoleon, before Jack Nicholson was cast.
 The film was well into preproduction and ready to begin filming in 1969 when MGM canceled the project.
 Numerous reasons have been cited for the abandonment of the project, including its projected cost, a change of ownership at MGM, and the poor reception that the 1970 Soviet film about Napoleon, Waterloo, received.
-In 2011, Taschen published the book Stanley Kubrick's Napoleon: The Greatest Movie Never Made, a large volume compilation of literature and source documents from Kubrick, such as scene photo ideas and copies of letters Kubrick wrote and received.
+In 2011, Taschen published the book Stanley Kubrick's Napoleon: The Greatest Movie Never Made, a large volume compilation of literature and source documents from Kubrick.
 In March 2013, Steven Spielberg, who previously collaborated with Kubrick on A.I.
 Artificial Intelligence and is a passionate admirer of his work, announced that he would be developing Napoleon as a TV miniseries based on Kubrick's original screenplay.